t3-oss/create-t3-app/www/src/pages/en/deployment/docker.md

 6. You can also use a PaaS such as [Railway's](https://railway.app) automated [Dockerfile deployments](https://docs.railway.app/deploy/dockerfiles) to deploy your app.

-## docker-compose
+## Docker Compose

-You can also use docker-compose to build and run the container.
+You can also use docker compose to build and run the container.

 1. Follow steps 1-4 above